Master of Public Administration

 Other Requirements

-• Students with a unique specialized interest can create an individualized concentration consisting of 16 semester hours of course work.
-The course work must be coordinated and focused on a specific area of interest.
-The concentration courses must be approved by the director of graduate studies and may be in the Department of Public Administration as well other departments and schools within the university.
+• Students with a unique specialized interest can create an individualized concentration consisting of 12 semester hours of coursework.
+The coursework must be coordinated and focused on a specific area of interest.
+The concentration courses must be approved by the director of graduate studies and may be in the Department of Public Policy, Management, and Analytics, as well as other departments and schools within the university.

 • Comprehensive Examination: None